IBM/aspera-cli/docs/README.erb.md

 A special value `product:<product name>` can be used for option `ascp_path`.
 It specifies to use `ascp` from the given product name.
-A special valuefor product name is `FIRST`, which means: use the first found.
+A special value for product name is `FIRST`, which means: use the first found.

 Locally installed Aspera products can be listed with: